Energy conservation in the United Kingdom: Non domestic energy use

-The CRC was announced in the 2007 Energy White Paper, published on 23 May 2007.
-A consultation in 2006 showed strong support for it to be mandatory, rather than voluntary.
-The Commitment has been introduced under enabling powers in Part 3 of the Climate Change Act 2008.
-A consultation into the scheme's implementation was launched in June 2007.
-The Scheme is being introduced under the CRC Energy Efficiency Scheme Order 2010.

 The Energy Savings Opportunity Scheme (ESOS) requires all large businesses in the UK to undertake mandatory assessments looking at energy use and energy efficiency opportunities at least once every four years.
 The deadline for the first compliance period is 5 December 2015.
 The ESOS Regulations 2014 bring into force Article 8 of the EU Energy Efficiency Directive.

 The aim of ESOS is for large businesses to identify energy savings opportunities by compelling them by legislation to conduct energy audits.
 The audit has to account for 90% of their energy consumption and the opportunities identified do not have to be implemented.
 The scheme is regulated by the UK Environment Agency who have said that they are taking a light touch to this piece of legislation, however failure to conduct an ESOS audit could see companies liable for fines of up to £50,000.

 The compliance date for the first phase was 5 December 2015, and all required participants (those companies with over 250 employees or a turnover of 50m Euros and a balance sheet of 43m Euros) were required to have completed an energy audit by an appointed lead assessor by this date.
 The compliance for the second phase of the scheme was 5 December 2019 and the qualification requirements remained unchanged from the first phase.